notmarshmllow/credax/README.md

 6. Copy and Paste you Slack Webhook URL in place of `_slack_webhook_url_here_` inside `slack_variables.py` file.

 All developments to the tool are welcomed and highly appreciated !

+Please open an issue to keep track of bugs, enhancements, or other requests.

 **CREDAX - Developed by [@notmarshmllow](https://twitter.com/notmarshmllow)**:sparkles: